Top 10 SEO 2.0 Definitions

 http://kidmercuryblog.com/showthread.php?t=1670

-For Kid Mercury SEO 2.0 stands ob three basis pillars: Attention, community and trust, those who get attention, create a community and maintain trust will rank as a side effect.
+For Kid Mercury SEO 2.0 stands on three basis pillars: attention, community and trust.
+Those who get attention, create a community and maintain trust will rank as a side effect.

 3. Lee Odden (TopRank Blog): Holistic approach, “Digital Asset Optimization”